MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-information-retrieval-content.md

 ### Query translation

 Query translation is an optional step in the information retrieval phase of a RAG solution.
 In the translation step, a query is transformed or translated into a form that is optimized to retrieve better results.
-There are many forms of query translation including the three we detail in this article: augmentation, decomposition, and rewriting.
+There are many forms of query translation including the four we detail in this article: augmentation, decomposition, rewriting, and Hypothetical Document Embeddings (HyDE).

 #### Query augmentation